 9 | Shiplap and Floor Joists Ceiling

 Liz from Liz Marie Blog installed shiplap planks between the ceiling joists for a rustic, farmhouse look.
-This could easily be replicated in a basement between the floor joists.
+This is another great basement ceiling idea that can be replicated.

 10 | Basement Workout Room

-How gorgeous is this workout space in Michelle Adam’s basement?
-This was one of the inspirational images I saved when planning the workout area in our basement.
+How gorgeous is this workout space in Michelle Adam’s basement with the black ceiling?
+This was one of the inspirational basement ideas I saved when planning the workout area in our basement.

 11 | Exposed Black Ceiling in a Basement Office

 Another incredible black exposed ceiling in this basement office makeover by Beth from the Unskinny Boppy!
 The picture gallery and hanging water skis are so fun.

 I love the hanging lights and personal touches of this room.

 12 | Cool Basement Playroom